Zudjo/prestashop-helper/README.md

 # Prestashop helper

-This script helps install git-cloned prestashop 8.0.4 repository on windows.
+These scripts help install git-cloned prestashop 8.0.4 repository on windows.

-# Automatic

-Run `.\prestashop-helper.ps1` and everything will be taken care of, except for the PrestaShopException and future assets compilations.

-# Manually
+**All commands and scripts are to be ran with administrator rights.**

 ## Set up XAMPP